-A Beginners Strength Training Guide For Your 30s
+3 Moves To Build Up Strength In Your Legs And Back

-Your 30s is the time to focus on full-body strength: “You’ll want to build up as much muscle everywhere as you can before perimenopause hits,” says Jenna Kong Kam Wa, owner and personal trainer at Parallel Fitness in the Greater Toronto Area.
+“You’ll want to build up as much muscle everywhere as you can before perimenopauseperimenopause hits,” says Jenna Kong Kam Wa, owner and personal trainer at Parallel Fitness in the Greater Toronto Area.
 It can be particularly beneficial to focus on strengthening major muscle groups like your legs and back.

 Back